 Chapulines or grasshopper-like insects are prized for their protein and flavor.
 Their sizes vary from as small as a grain of rice to as large as a cricket.
 Relatively inexpensive, they are easily accessible and can be boiled, fried, or toasted to be eaten as a snack, added to tacos, or eaten as a side while sipping on mezcal.
 Chapulines can easily be found served in bars or cantinas.

-Gusano rojo is a mezcal produced by Nacional Vinicola.
+Gusano Rojo is a mezcal produced by Nacional Vinicola.
 This company was the first bottle of spirits to include the worm in the bottle.
 Subsequently, Andres Paniagua and Jacobo Lozano Paez added the worm in a different mezcal.
 Dos Gusanos.

 Some of the other brands of mezcal that include worms in the bottle are El Recuerdo, Patrón, Beneva, Agave de Cortes, El Senorio Reposado, Monte Alban Mezcal Con Gusano, and Wahaka Reposado Con Gusano.